BlueComet4314/Thermometry-Sensor-Instructions/README.md

 Gender changer for the DB15 was welded onto the flange which connects the RTDs from inside of the chamber to a cable outside of the chamber.
 The outer cable then connects to main thermometry board.

-At nEXO, there was a small issue with the feedthrough connector.
+In the nEXO system, there was a small issue with the feedthrough connector.
 The pins at the center were not direct feed throughs.
 In other words, out of 15 pins; pin 15 on the vacuum side of the flange did not directly connect to pin 15 on the open air side.
 The pin connections were flipped; pin 15 connected to pin 9, pin 1 connected to pin 8, etc.